eaton-lab/toytree/README.rst

 `jupyter notebooks <http://jupyter.org>`_.
 It was motivated out of a desire for a simple and minimalist tree plotting library with a design similar to the ``'ape'`` package for ``R``.
-For its backend ``toytree`` uses the rich tree manipulation package `ete3 <http://etetoolkit.org>`_ to parse and represent tree objects, and it uses the minimalist plotting library
+For its backend ``toytree`` uses a stripped-down version of the `ete3 <http://etetoolkit.org>`_ library to parse and manipulate tree objects, and it uses the minimalist plotting library `toyplot <http://toyplot.readthedocs.io/en/stable/index.html>`_ to generate trees as graph figures.
-`toyplot <http://toyplot.readthedocs.io/en/stable/index.html>`_
-to generate trees as graph figures.
 Some example usage is demonstrated below.